Business Strategy Hub

 Fun Fact:

-Did you know that Nestle is one of the largest food companies in the world that sells its product in 186 countries ?
+Did you know that Nestle is the largest publicly held food company in the world?
+It operates in 189 countries.

 An Overview of Nestle

-Whether its dairy products, chocolates or juices, Nestle is always there in our everyday purchases.
-It’s “Good Food, Good Life” slogan has served it right, touching millions of people worldwide, both physically and literally.
+Whether it’s dairy products, chocolates or juices, Nestle is always there in our everyday purchases.
+It’s “Good Food, Good Life” slogan has served it right, touching millions of people worldwide.

 Find out more interesting facts about Nestle in this article and get some insights about the company through its SWOT analysis.